murathan9165/iphs391_fall2025_miniproject-1_benchmarking-expert-chatbot-personas/README.md

      - Adaptability to User Needs

 3. **Benchmarking Conversations**
-   - Conducted controlled 10-turn conversations to test real-world performance.
+   - Conducted controlled 10-turn conversations to test how well the chatbot embodied the Ağaoğlu-inspired persona.
-   - Assessed how closely responses aligned with the intended persona behavior.
+   - Evaluated the degree to which responses mirrored real-world mentorship dynamics, including instinctive decision-making and cultural framing.

 ---